-BenefitsCheckUp is a comprehensive tool that connects struggling seniors to programs that can help them afford food, rent, medicine and more.
-It screens for more than 2,500 federal, state and private benefit programs available to older adults.
+BenefitsCheckUp is a comprehensive tool that connects struggling elders to programs that can help them afford food, rent, medicine and more.
+It screens for more than 2,500 federal, state and private benefit programs available to elders.
 The BenefitsCheckUp team monitors the benefits landscape for updates and changes to policies and programs.
 They can match your unique needs to benefit programs and eligibility requirements using their comprehensive tool.
 You can also find relevant program information about benefits that are available in your state and quick access to specific benefits like Medicare Rx Extra help and the Supplemental Nutrition Assistance Program.

 Answer some questions to see if you are eligible for benefits that could help you afford food, utilities, medicine and more.
 BenefitsCheckUp does not track your personal information.

 Review your initial results or enter more details to personalize your report.
 The more information you provide, the more customized your benefits report will be.
 From there you can review your custom report, learn more about the benefits and start enrolling in programs.